-Only a single individual was caught in 2005, which is one of the lowest annual captures since 1980.
+6 individuals were caught in 2006/7.
 As in the case of the dragonet, Bridgwater Bay does not offer the preferred habitat of this species and it is best considered as an occasional visitor.

-4.29 Nilsson's pipefish Sygnathus rostellatus
+4.29 Nilsson's pipefish, Sygnathus rostellatus, Greater pipefish, Sygnathus acus and snake pipefish, Entelurus aequoreus.